gunanithi-coder/FEDEX-HACKTHON/README.md

  Open a NEW Command Prompt/Terminal (Do not close the React one).

 * BACKEND

-*
-* Navigate to the Backend:
+1.Navigate to the Backend:

 ```Bash
 cd FEDEX-HACKTHON/fedex-intellect-dca/backend
 ```
-Install Libraries:
+2.Install Libraries:

 ```Bash
 pip install fastapi uvicorn
 ```
-Start the Server:
+3.Start the Server:

 ```Bash
 uvicorn main:app --reload
 ```
 * FRONTEND

-* Navigate to the Frontend:
+1.Navigate to the Frontend:

 ```Bash
 cd FEDEX-HACKTHON/fedex-intellect-dca/frontend
 ```
-* Install the Libraries:
+2.Install the Libraries:

 ```Bash
 npm install
 ```
 (Note: This might take 1-2 minutes depending on your internet speed)

-* Run the App:
+3.Run the App:

 ```Bash
 npm start